Customizing revision marks

-- Insertions - Lets you choose how inserted text should be marked: under lined, shown only with a color, bold, italic, double-underlined, or shown with a strikethrough.
+- Insertions - Lets you choose how inserted text should be marked: underlined, shown only with color, bold, italic, double-underlined, or displayed with a strikethrough.
 You can also select the color to be used for the insertion.
-By default it's set to By Author, meaning Word selects a different color for each reviewer.
+By default, it's set to By Author, meaning Word selects a different color for each reviewer.

 - Deletions - Lets you choose how deleted text should be marked.
 In addition to the methods explained earlier, you can also have Word hide the text or replace the text with a # or ^ symbol.